ironhack-labs/lab-canvas-flappybirds/README.md

 We should also check the user iteration when he clicks the **spacebar**.
 Every time the **spacebar** is clicked, the `gravity` of 'Faby' should change to negative, and after the user removes the clicking finger, set the `gravity` to positive again.

-## Third Iteration: Creating the obstacles
+### Iteration 3: Create obstacles

 <img src="https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_032b5d79ab1c7412e747473b679f0b59.png" alt="" style="width:450px; float:right; margin-left: 50px"/>

 You need to add some obstacles to make this fun.
-If you notice every time we create obstacles we should create two of them and position one at the top, and the other at the bottom, and of course make a gap between them where 'Faby' could pass.
+If you notice every time we create obstacles, we should create two of them and position one at the top, and the other at the bottom, and of course, make a gap between them where 'Faby' could pass.

 It might be a good idea to create an array to store all our obstacles.
 This will help us later to move them, and check if 'Faby' crash with one of them.

 For now, just push them into the array.

-## Fourth Iteration: Updating our Canvas
+### Iteration 4: Update the canvas

 This is the most important function in our project.
 The `update` function should do the following: